 Identify and express technical skills and professional behavior that reflect advanced graphic design knowledge and production skills.
+Prerequisite(s): GRDP2230

 Analyze basic drawing concepts and techniques through demonstrations, discussions, critiques, slide lectures, and the use of a sketchbook.
 Work from observation using line, tone and other elements of art to solve spatial, compositional and light problems to accurately render the illusion of 3-demensional form on a 2-dimensional surface.
+General Education: Humanities